 In 2019, Finnair operated flights from Beijing (two airports), Shanghai, Nanjing, Guangzhou, and Hongkong, to Helsinki.
 JuneYao operated in Shanghai and Zhengzhou.
 Tibet Airlines had Jinan-Helsinki route.
 Sichuan Airlines opened Chengdu-Helsinki route.

 The recovery of flight capacity between China - Finland is among the slowest recovered international destinations.
-The current recovery is around 30% capacity compared with 2019 level.
+The current recovery is below 30% of capacity in 2019 level.
 The slow recovery of flight capacity isn't a good sign for Finland's image in the market for both the consumers and travel trade professionals.
-The average flight recovery rate between China and European destinations was over 60% in the end of 2023, compared with pre-pandemic level.
+By Q1 2025, the recovery of China-EU flight routes is 83.9%.
+Some destinations like Spain, Greece and Italy had over 150% recovery of flight capacity which brought even more tourists than pre-pandemic level from China market.

 Visit Finland have two social media channels in China, which are Weibo (@芬兰旅游局) and WeChat (芬兰旅游局).
-And VF opened video account on WeChat Channels (video oriented SoMe channel and new function of WeChat) and it brought extra visibilities as well as new followers.
+And VF is going to set up an account on one of the most popular and trendy SoMe platform, Red Note.
 Other Business Finland units and Team Finland players are also active in marketing in Chinese social media channels.
 Finland as the happiest country and Finnish education could generate quite nice exposures and discussions in the social media.
 Santa and Aurora are always popular topics in the winter and Christmas time.

 Most of the bookings are digitalized.
 OTAs including Ctrip, Meituan, Fliggy, Mafengwo, etc. are the major platforms for travel bookings.
 Traditional TAs also operate their own shops on OTA (OTS) platforms.
 Most of players (OTA, TA, travel brands) invest heavily in their own social media channels, which don’t only serve as a marketing channel but also a booking channel with e-commerce functions.
 Consumers would use multiple channels (apps) to collect information and compare the offerings before making the actual booking.
 It is also common for travelers to buy flight, hotel or attraction entrance ticket coupons (refundable) when OTAs or brands are on sale, before they have a “concrete" travel plan.